 Lyndon Johnson: 36th president, 1963-1969

 • Apparently a fan of the scenic drive, Johnson introduced the Highway Beautification Act of 1965.

 • Lyndon also worked on Clean Air legislation, Water Pollution Control legislation, the Land and Water Conservation Fund, and the Wilderness Act.

 • Dirty Dick got himself into some hot water, but he also cleaned a few things up.
 You know that little organization called the Environmental Protection Agency (EPA)?
 He started it.

 • Oh, and he signed the Endangered Species Act into law, created the 1969 National Environmental Policy Act (NEPA), the 1970 Clean Air Act, the 1972 Clean Water Act, and the 1973 Endangered Species Act.
 (In fact, here's a whole list of good green things Nixon accomplished.)

 • Jimmy and his wife Rosalynn had four children (read: probably drove a gargantuan SUV), so it's not a huge surprise that he worked to improve car fuel efficiency.

 • Carter also protected 103-million acres in Alaska by expanding the National Parks system.

-• And we all owe a big thanks to old Carter for passing legislation throughout the US.
-(Find a Superfund site are near you).
+• And we all owe a big thanks to Carter for passing legislation created the Comprehensive Environmental Response, Compensation & Liability Act or Superfund law throughout the U.S. (Find a Superfund site near you).

-• Bush really liked breathing clean air, but didn’t so much like breathing toxic, dirty air.
-So in 1990, he amended the Clean Air Act, in hopes of making air… cleaner.
+• Bush really liked breathing clean air, but didn't so much like breathing toxic, dirty air.
+So in 1990, he amended the Clean Air Act.

 • Instead of wasting electricity on a big fancy home audio system, Bill played his own saxophone.
 It was charming and soulful.